ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 ```

 In short, given a propositional equality `a ≡ b`, we are able to derive a _definitional_ equality between `a` and `b`.
-This is equality reflection, making the type theory extensional, and is known to cause undecidable type checking.
+This is _equality reflection_, making the type theory extensional, and is known to cause undecidable type checking.

 ## The K Eliminator